 My love affair with scones started young.
 I can vividly remember my first "real" tea party and the spread of savory and sweet treats prepared to enjoy.
 I was struck by the variety, as well as the dainty sizes of many of the finger sandwiches and dessert tarts.
 Cute little pimiento cheese and cucumber sandwiches and tiny bite size pecan pie mini muffins as well as coffee cakes and doughnuts.
 In my world, it was a literal feast.
 Scones in many flavors were a given served with a variety of curds, preserves and cream to top them as you wished.
 Lemon scones pair beautifully with both tea and coffee.

 - You can also freeze this dough for make ahead preparation.
 When doing so, cut into wedges and freeze separately or freeze the dough in a disk.
-The wedges you can bake from frozen adding a few minutes to the time.
+The wedges you can bake from frozen adding a few minutes to the oven time.
 The disc can be thawed in the fridge overnight or leave on the counter until it's soft enough to cut into wedges.

 - Serve these scones with lemon or lime curd, blueberry or blackberry preserves, whipped cream or butter.

-Other Scones Recipes to Try
+More Southern Style Scones Recipes to Make

-- Brown Sugar Pecan Scones
+- Brown Sugar Pecan Scones are filled with toasted chopped pecans.

-- Blueberry Sour Cream Scones
+- Blueberry Sour Cream Scones drizzled with sweet vanilla cream glaze.

-- Cranberry Orange Sour Cream Scones
+- Cranberry Orange Sour Cream Scones are a holiday must-make.

 - Savory Scones with Goat Cheese and Chives from Simply Recipes